Care for your family as sustainably & ethically as you can

 AND, you need to do it in ways that are manageable for you.

-You need affordable steps that make your life easier, not harder.
+You need small, actionable steps that make your life easier, not harder.

-And you need to hear ideas and concepts that bring a sense of relief and hope, not guilt and despair.
+Also, you need to hear ideas and concepts that bring a sense of relief and hope, not more anxiety, overwhelm, guilt, or despair.

 Is that how you feel?